Jun 26, 2026

 1. Gastrointestinal Discomfort

-One of the most commonly reported side effects of hibiscus tea is gastrointestinal discomfort.
-Some individuals may experience symptoms such as gas, bloating, or an upset stomach after consuming hibiscus tea.
-This is often attributed to the high acidity of the tea and its potential to stimulate gastric secretion.
-If you’re sensitive to acidic beverages, it may be wise to start with a smaller amount and monitor your body's reaction.
+Some individuals may experience gas, bloating, or an upset stomach.
+This is often attributed to the high acidity of the tea, which can stimulate gastric secretion.
+If you are sensitive to acidic beverages, start with a smaller amount to monitor your reaction.

 2. Allergic Reactions